 We know that all living minds communicate using symbols, however, how do our networks of symbols forge the growth and change within our lives?
 And perhaps, is there a better methodology for systematically measuring symbols?

 For example, how does one quantify the energy found in text, images, photos, logos and other objects?
 It seems to me that meaningful designs must contain energy – a type of energy that makes people think and move.
 But how is this energy defined?
 How does one symbol act upon another?

-Could a form of complexity generated by symbols be interfering with our day-to-day decision-making patterns?
-Perhaps the rules governing complexity might fall along the same lines as those governing physics…
+Could a form of complexity generated by symbols be affecting our day-to-day decision-making patterns?
+Perhaps the rules governing symbols might fall along the same lines as those governing physics…

 What about the famously discussed Law of Attraction?
 Can a mind attract things?
 I don’t think there has been any scientific explanation for how Attraction might function – is it like gravity?…

-Thought theory seeks to reframe some fundamental laws of psychology to the scope of physics, and explain the forces acting upon symbolic structures within an abstract space.
+Thought theory seeks to reframe some fundamental laws of psychology to the scope of physics, and explain the forces acting upon symbolic structures within an abstract space shared across minds.

 In my research, I’ve put together a rudimentary philosophy on the behavior of ‘minds’ and ‘symbols’ within an abstracted region.
-I now believe that one day, people will create a hyper-dimensional geography of symbols, and use it to navigate a hidden world of thought.
+I also think that we will someday create a hyper-dimensional map of symbols, and use it to navigate a hidden world of massive ideas.